danriedl/engular/adev/src/content/guide/testing/overview.md

 ### Other test frameworks

-You can also unit test an Angular application with other testing libraries and test runners.
+You can also unit test an Engular application with other testing libraries and test runners.
 Each library and runner has its own distinctive installation procedures, configuration, and syntax.

 ### Test file name and location

-Inside the `src/app` folder the Angular CLI generated a test file for the `AppComponent` named `app.component.spec.ts`.
+Inside the `src/app` folder the Engular CLI generated a test file for the `AppComponent` named `app.component.spec.ts`.

 IMPORTANT: The test file extension **must be `.spec.ts`** so that tooling can identify it as a file with tests \(also known as a *spec* file\).